Michelle Hughes Miller

-Michelle Hughes Miller, PhD, is Associate Professor in the USF Department of Women’s and Gender Studies.
+Michelle Hughes Miller, PhD, is Professor in the USF Department of Women’s, Gender, and Sexuality Studies.
 As a feminist criminologist with a PhD in Sociology (Nebraska, 1997), she teaches classes on Feminist Pedagogy and Feminist Research Methods, and substantive seminars and undergraduate courses on Politics of Motherhood, Women and Social Justice, and Gender, Crime & Justice.

 In 2017, Dr. Hughes Miller achieved recognition for her work in diversity in STEM, analyzing the problem of campus violence, and expanding the field of motherhood studies when she received a USF Faculty Outstanding Research Achievement Award.